 Ecommerce is not an environmentally friendly industry, by and large.
 International shipping, a reliance upon electricity-hungry internet, and a lack of transparency all make it an environmentally dubious endeavor.
 It doesn’t have to be that way.
 Increasingly, consumers are spending according to their moral compass – often in relation to the environment.
-More and more eCommerce businesses are offsetting their carbon footprint by engaging in sustainability projects.
+More and more eCommerce businesses are offsetting their carbon footprint by engaging in sustainability projects and offering options such as eco-friendly shipping?
 This benefits the earth and benefits the bank balance of companies that can appeal to environmentally conscious consumers.
 Although environmentally conscious consumers might seem like an easy crowd to appeal to, they need reassurance that a company can back up their claims before taking them seriously and purchasing in large numbers.

 Subscription-based eCommerce models are sweeping the industry in fields as diverse as personal hygiene and groceries.
-Subscription plans not only ensure return custom and brand loyalty – they also allow companies to plan their inventory management extremely accurately.
+Automating subscription processes through a provider such as Chargebee not only ensures return custom and brand loyalty – it also allows companies to plan their inventory management extremely accurately.
 This inevitably makes financial planning far easier.

 Using Big Data To Create Personalized Experiences